rgladwell/blog.gladwell.me/posts/warning-home-technical-tests.md

 ---
-title: A Warning About Home Technical Tests
+title: Say 'No' to Home Technical Tests
-date: 2015-02-17
+date: 2015-02-21
 collection: articles
-draft: true
 layout: post.html
 summary: At least in London, home technical tests have become a popular way to screen freelance developers.
 On paper they're great but be cautious about doing them...
 ---

-*TL;DR Recruiters often handout technical tests prematurely.
+*TL;DR: Recruiters often handout technical tests prematurely.
 Don't complete one before you've had confirmation the employer is actually interested in you.
 For example, you've already had a phone interview.*

 At least in London, home technical tests have become a popular way to screen freelance developers.
 On paper they're great:

 Interviewers hand out a simple programming task for applicants to complete in their own time.
-Interviewers get an insight into the programming skills of applicants, outside of artificial, interview conditions.
+Interviewers get an insight into the programming skills of applicants outside of artificial, interview conditions.

 Except, I don't do them anymore (sort of):

 In my naive youth I'd spend hours of spare time putting together well-crafted solutions to home technical tests.
 Faithfully, I'd email it off to the recruiter and then...

-Never hear anything back.
+Never hear back.
 Time wasted.
-Frustration levels: high.
+Frustration levels, high.

 (You've probably had similar experiences)